bhdevops-sys/turtle_programmes/README.md

 1. Configure your Microsoft SQL Azure database to accept connections.
 2. Set up the AppSheet application, linking it to the database.
 3. Test the application thoroughly to ensure all features function correctly.
-4. Publish the app for user access.
+4. Deploy the app for user access.

 ---